gaperton/Type-R/docs/chapters/io.md

 }
 ```

-### collection.createSubset( records?, options? )
+### sourceCollection.createSubset( records?, options? )

-Create an instance of `Collection.subsetOf( collection )` type (non-aggregating serializable collection) which is the subset of the given collection.
+Create an instance of `subsetOf( sourceCollection, CollectionCtor )` type (non-aggregating serializable collection) which is the subset of the given collection.
 Takes the same arguments as the collection's constructor.

 <aside class="notice">
 Records in the collection must have an `id` attribute populated to work properly with subsets.